Chakjamal

 ChakJamal village is located in Sahdai Buzurg block of Vaishali district in Bihar, India.
 It is situated 1 km away from sub-district headquarter Sahdai Buzurg and 25 km away from district headquarter Hajipur.
 As per 2009 stats, ChakJamal village is also a gram panchayat.

 People

-People of this village are living in very peaceful manner.
-This village having very proud history.
 Agriculture is the main profession of this village.
 Still this village is waiting for Industrial development.
-Education, Drinking water, Road and Electricity are the main concern of this village.
+Proper roads and education are the main concern of this village.
 Young generation is more attracted towards mobile, Laptop and computer technology these days.
 If banks and finance institutions proved loan and other financial support to the villagers, this village will see the real development.
-Medical and health services has to be improved.
+Medical and health services have to be improved.

+History

+The village has a long history.
+The main history is about the rivalry of Brahmins and Rajputs.
+There are 5 houses in the village consisting of Brahmins which is in minority whereas the Rajputs are in majority.
+The rivalry is going on for 11-12 decades and hasn't stopped yet.
+Many murders, attacks, robbery, banditry have taken place.
+While the "Jha" are always wanting peace, The Rajputs have always attacked first and capture land illegally.
+But when attacked the Brahmins are there to defend both legally and physically.
+Lots and lots of fake Fir's are filed for this.
+Rest the history is very old of this village specially the ancient temples.

 Geography

 According to Census 2011 information the location code or village code of Chak Jamal village is 236045.
 The total geographical area of village is 167 hectares.
 ChakJamal has a total population of 3,430 peoples.
 There are about 667 houses in ChakJamal village.
 Hajipur is nearest town to ChakJamal which is approximately 25 km away.